 Watch "The Ben & Marc Show": https://t.co/eRuDhx7kpe

-Prev.: tech lead for Observability division @Elastic and co-founder @opbeat (acq. by Elastic) before that.
+Prev.: tech lead for Observability group @Elastic and co-founder @opbeat (acq. by Elastic) before that.